Techniques

 State

-Telling Copilot about your app's state is optional, but can often improve AI performance.
-In the example of a drawing app, if the Copilot knows about the current visibleArea
+When performing actions, the copilot can benefit from knowing your app's state.
+In the example of a drawing app, if the copilot knows about the current visibleArea

 of the canvas, it can create shapes that are immediately visible to the user.

-To inform Copilot about your app's state, set the context.state
+To inform the copilot about your app's state, set the context.state

 property: